UoA-eResearch/Project-Archive-RoCrate-Profile/index.md

 ## People

-`Person` records in the _crate_ SHOULD provide sufficient information to unniquley identify a person within the University of Auckland system and if possible contact them regarding the data in the _crate_.
+`Person` records in the _crate_ SHOULD provide sufficient information to uniquely identify a person within the University of Auckland system and if possible contact them regarding the data in the _crate_.

 ### Terms